-- 4.1 The institution evaluates success with respect to student achievement including, as appropriate, consideration of course completion, state licensing examinations, and job placement rates.
-(Student achievement) - 4.2 The institution's curriculum is directly related and appropriate to the purpose and goals of the institution and the diplomas, certificates, or degrees awarded.
+- 4.1 The institution evaluates success with respect to student achievement consistent with its mission.
+Criteria may include: enrollment data; retention, graduation, course completion, and job placement rates; state licensing examinations; student portfolios; or other means of demonstrating achievement of goals.
+(Student achievement) - 4.2 The institution's curriculum is directly related and appropriate to the mission and goals of the institution and the diplomas, certificates, or degrees awarded.
 (Program curriculum) - 4.3 The institution makes available to students and the public current academic calendars, grading policies, and refund policies.
 (Publication of policies) - 4.4 Program length is appropriate for each of the institution's educational programs.
 (Program length) - 4.5 The institution has adequate procedures for addressing written student complaints and is responsible for demonstrating that it follows those procedures when resolving student complaints.
 (See Commission policy "Complaint Procedures against the Commission or its Accredited Institutions.")
 (Student complaints)